mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 other targets can be shocked at once but it is known that at least four people can be attacked simultaneously.
 The attack has a base range of Short and can be made once every 1D rounds.
-This is typically used to incapacitate birds and other creatures as food but can be used in self- defence.
+This is typically used to incapacitate birds and other creatures as food but can be used in self-defence.
 ```

 ```